cda-tum/mqt-predictor/docs/Usage.rst

     )

 This will compile all provided uncompiled training circuits for all available devices and figures of merit.
+However, only devices with a bidirectional connectivity are supported.
-To this end, all the devices currently supported by [MQT Bench](https://github.com/cda-tum/mqt-bench) are considered.
+To this end, the following the devices currently supported by [MQT Bench](https://github.com/cda-tum/mqt-bench) are supported:
-This currently includes:

 - ibm_washington
 - ibm_montreal
 - ionq_harmony
 - ionq_aria1
-- oqc_lucy
 - rigetti_aspen_m3
 - quantinuum_h2
 - iqm_adonis